-Clause 9 contains definitions for interface types.
+Clause 8.11 contains definitions for interface types.
 An interface type is type checked when it is unmarshaled.
 These types are based on an underlying type that is indicated in the table title by the value in parentheses.
 When an interface type is used, the base type is unmarshaled and then checked to see if it has one of the allowed values.

-9.2 TPMI YES NO
+9.2 TPMI\YES\NO

-This interface type is used in place of a Boolean type in order to eliminate ambiguity in the handling of a octet that conveys a single bit of information.
+The Table 43 interface type is used in place of a Boolean type in order to eliminate ambiguity in the handling of an octet that conveys a single bit of information.
 This type only has two allowed values, YES (1) and NO (0).